 Scuba diving tips for non swimmers; learn to swim or find another sport that doesn’t involve swimming

-The minimum requirement for scuba diving is to at least be able to swim.
-A big element to scuba diving and being underwater in a ‘foreign environment,’ is confidence.
-After-all, scuba diving is a dangerous sport.
+The minimum requirement for scuba diving is you need to be able to swim.
+Confidence in the water is a big part of scuba diving and experiencing the underwater ‘foreign environment‘.
+It’s important to understand at the outset that scuba diving is a dangerous sport.

-Do you need to swim to scuba?
-Yes you need to be able to swim in order to learn how to scuba dive.
-You shouldn’t even consider scuba diving before you learn how to swim.
-To take the training you need to be able to swim 200 metres (656 feet) in a swimming pool.
+Do you need to swim to scuba dive?
+Yes you need to be able to swim to learn how to scuba dive.
+Don’t even consider scuba diving before you know how to swim.
+To start scuba diving training you need to be able to swim 200 metres (656 feet) in a swimming pool.
 Swimming isn’t difficult to learn and is fun once you know how.

 You may also wish to consider snorkeling as a first step to learning to scuba dive too.